arcosuc3m/grppi/CONTRIBUTING.md

 If you are contributing with code:

-* Ensure that your pull request passes al unit tests for the set of supported platforms.
+* Ensure that your pull request passes all unit tests for the set of supported platforms.
 * For minor issues you can submit a pull request without filing and issue.
 * For non-trivial issue, please, file an issue that can be discussed before a decision is taken on how to process it.
 * Software pull requests should be as small as possible and providing only one feature per pull request.

 ## How to file a bug report

-If you find a bug, please create an issue, and include the following information:
+If you find a bug, please create an issue and include the following information:

-* Type and version of compiler that you used.
+* Compiler and version that you used.
 * Operating system.
 * Processor and architecture.
 * Smallest use case that can be used to reproduce the the bug.